 Wake Up, Billie Joe!

-September’s over.
-October’s here.
 Time to wake up—really wake up.
 Don’t sleep through life like you’re doom-scrolling on the toilet.
 (We’ve all been there.)

 Holidays, routines, rinse and repeat.
 Life doesn’t wait.
 One second everything’s normal, the next—bam—everything changes.
 Sometimes it’s beautiful.
 Sometimes it sucks.
 Both are part of the ride.

 Someone cuts you off in traffic and your inner monster wants to go full road rage—yell, flip a finger, imagine slashed tires.
 Take a beat.
 Breathe.
 Let that heat out.
-Your heart will thank you; your life will keep moving forward.
+Your heart will thank you.
+Your life will keep moving forward.

 So wake up.
 Move forward.
 Take risks.
 Laugh loud.
 Don’t let this cruel world dim your light.